-Yes, mandatory Yes, discretionary None Fact sheet or equivalent required 1 8 No fact sheet required to be given to students to students upon request 20 Points 10 Points 0 Points
+Yes, Mandatory Yes, Discretionary None

+Fact sheet or equivalent required to be given to students: Fact sheet or documents given to students upon request: No Performance Fact Sheet Required

+20 Points 10 Points 0 Points

-Arizona law requires schools to provide information on institutional performance to students upon request.
+Arizona requires schools to provide information on institutional performance to students upon request.
 Schools are required to "make specific information concerning educational programs, including statements of purpose, objectives, course of study, policies, fees and other pertinent information, available to prospective students and the general public."
-(A.R.S. § 32-3021.)
-Arizona requires schools to make available information required by federal law (cohort default rates, completion rates, financial aid information, upon request.)
+A.R.S. § 32-3021 Arizona requires the that schools make available information required by federal law: cohort default rates, completion rates, financial aid information, upon request.

 B. WHICH INSTITUTIONAL PERFORMANCE DISCLOSURES ARE REQUIRED TO BE GIVEN TO STUDENTS PRIOR TO ENROLLMENT?
-15/60 POINTS

-Disclosures Mandatory Discretionary Not specified Cohort default rate (CDR) 10 Points 5 Points 0 Points Graduation / completion rates 10 Points 5 Points 0 Points Placement rates 10 Points 5 Points 0 Points Wage information 10 Points 5 Points 0 Points License exam passage rates 10 Points 5 Points 0 Points Methods & sources used to calculate 10 Points 5 Points 0 Points
+Disclosures Mandatory Discretionary Not Specified Cohort Default Rate (CDR) 10 Points 5 Points 0 Points Graduation / Completion Rates 10 Points 5 Points 0 Points Placement Rates 10 Points 5 Points 0 Points Wage Information 10 Points 5 Points 0 Points Debt to Income Ratios 10 Points 5 Points 0 Points Methods & Sources used to Calculate 10 Points 5 Points 0 Points

-Arizona law requires schools to keep records with regard to graduation, salary information, and placement rates (where placement is offered), but are not required to disclose the information absent a student request.
-(A.A.C. § R4-39-307, § R4-39-401.)
-Additionally, schools must make available to students the information that is federally required (see 20 U.S.C. § 1092), upon request.
+Schools are required to keep records with regard to graduation, salary information, and placement rates (where placement is offered), but are not required to disclose the information absent a student request.
+A.A.C. § R4-39-307, § R4-39-401 Additionally, schools must make available to students the information that is federally required (see 20 U.S.C. § 1092), upon request.

-C. DOES THE STATE REQUIRE SCHOOLS TO INCLUDE ELEMENTS ESSENTIAL TO STUDENT PROTECTION IN THE ENROLLMENT CONTRACT?
+C. DOES THE STATE REQUIRE SCHOOLS TO INCLUDE ELEMENTS ESSENTIAL FOR STUDENTS TO MAKE AN INFORMED DECISION IN THE ENROLLMENT CONTRACT?

-Element description Mandatory Discretionary Not specified Total cost of program 5 Points 2.5 Points 0 Points Refund information 5 Points 2.5 Points 0 Points Transferability of credits 5 Points 2.5 Points 0 Points Length of program 5 Points 2.5 Points 0 Points
+Element Description Mandatory Discretionary Not Specified Total Cost of Program 5 Points 2.5 Points 0 Points Refund Information 5 Points 2.5 Points 0 Points Transferability of Credits 5 Points 2.5 Points 0 Points Length of Program 5 Points 2.5 Points 0 Points

-Arizona law requires enrollment agreements to include the name and address of the student; commencement date of the program; title of the course or courses within the program; total clock and credit hours of the program; payment schedule and total cost to the student; refund policy of the institution; a statement indicating that the individual signing the agreement has read and understands all aspects of the agreement; the holder in due course rule; a disclaimer by the institution that "job placement" is not guaranteed to graduates upon completion of this training or upon graduation; student grievance procedures, if not printed in a catalog, bulletin, or other document provided each prospective student; and a cancellation notice in accordance with Federal Trade Commission regulations.
-(A.A.C. § R4-39-401(A)(1).)
-Per an Arizona official, institutions are also required to disclose transferability of credits.
+Arizona requires enrollment agreements to include: Name and address of student; commencement date of the program; title of the course or courses within the program; total clock and credit hours of the program; payment schedule and total cost to the student; refund policy of the institution; a statement indicating that the individual signing the agreement has read and understands all aspects of the agreement; the holder in due course rule; a disclaimer by the institution that "job placement" is not guaranteed to graduates upon completion of this training or upon graduation; student grievance procedures, if not printed in a catalog, bulletin, or other document provided each prospective student; and a cancellation notice in accordance with Federal Trade Commission (FTC) regulations.
+A.A.C. § R4-39-401(A)(1).
+Per Arizona officials, proposed rules require the institution to state that credit transfer is at the discretion of the transferring institution.
+The state receives credit here for addressing the element.

-V. REGULATION OF RECRUITING PRACTICES: 75/100 POINTS
+V. REGULATION OF RECRUITING PRACTICES: 50/100 POINTS